-One likely reason for the initial surge and subsequent decline of interest in predictive models is that earlier in 2020 they were seen as relevant to policy choices: whether to require businesses to close and people to stay home and how much to invest in hospital bed capacity.
-By contrast, predictive models appear to have much less relevance to the pressing decisions of fall 2020 such as when to reopen in-person schools.
-In addition, predictive models have likely lost popular credibility.
-The initial IHME forecast predicted that the epidemic would all but die out in the United States by early June.
+One likely reason for the initial surge and subsequent decline of interest in predictive models is that they were seen as relevant to policy choices: whether to require businesses to close and people to stay home, how much to invest in hospital bed capacity.
+By contrast, predictive models appear to have much less relevance to pressing decisions such as when to reopen in-person schools.
+In addition, though, they have likely lost popular credibility.
+The initial IHME forecast predicted that the epidemic would all but die out in the US by early June.
 The Imperial College model was often linked to its most extreme predictions.
-Finally, the waning interest may also reflect that the future course of the disease is not readily predictable by any model, but rather, will depend to a considerable extent on how individuals behave and what policies are enacted.
+Finally, the waning interest may also reflect that the future course of the disease is not readily predictable by any model, but rather will depend to a considerable extent on how individuals behave and what policies are enacted.